Managing Diabetes at Work: Can Employers Request a Fitness Certificate?

 Kenneth Dias

-Can a Diabetic Employee be asked to produce a medical certificate of fitness to attend normal duties?
-Would like some clarity on dealing with such cases.
+Can a diabetic employee be asked to produce a medical certificate of fitness to attend normal duties?
+I would like some clarity on dealing with such cases.

 Dinesh Divekar